-Twisted Moon is a magazine of erotic speculative poetry.
-We want your tales of naked witches dancing by moonlight, the smell of your ghost lover’s skin, the whispered memories of dying stars as they yearn across galaxies.
-That poem you read to your lover over the phone just to hear their breath catch.
+Twisted Moon is a magazine of erotic, romantic and sensual speculative poetry.
+We want your tales of naked witches dancing by moonlight, the smell of your ghost lover's skin, the whispered memories of dying stars as they yearn across galaxies, or the invisible hand of the market as it enters you whole.
+We want that poem you read to your lover over the phone just to hear their breath catch.

-We want as diverse a range of poems and poets as we can muster.
-This means we are actively encouraging poets of all sexualities, genders, disabilities, ages, backgrounds, etc, to submit, especially if the poem is informed by the way you experience the world.
+We actively encourage poets of all sexualities, genders, disabilities, ages, backgrounds, etc, to submit your work, especially if the poem is informed by the way you experience the world.

 We strongly encourage submissions from poets of non-Anglo/Western European cultures and work steeped in their own speculative and folkloric traditions.
-We would especially love to see work from Aboriginal Australian poets.
+We would especially love to see work from Aboriginal and/or Torres Strait Islander poets.

-We are also interested in seeing poems depicting kink and non-traditional relationships.
+We are interested in seeing poems depicting kink and other non-traditional relationships structures and sexual exploration.

-We welcome poems with any, or none, of these elements by anyone who feels inspired to write them.
+We welcome poems with any of these elements by anyone who feels inspired to write them.
 Bodies, sexual and sensual affairs, sexuality, and the ways in which we experience desire are vast and varied.
 Surprise us.
 Catch us off guard.
 Send us something we’ll be thinking about days after reading it.

 Prose.
 We are not accepting short or long form fiction at this time.
 Prose-poetry is welcome, but please keep in mind that short stories with creative line breaks do not a poem make.